Witiko/jBus/docs/api.md

       onuninit: ... ,
       ondestroy: ... ,
       scope: ... ,
+      group: ... ,
       requires: ... ,
       autoinit: ... ,
     });

 ### Attribute `name` ###

 The `name` attribute may contain a reference to a string representing the name of the node.
 The name should be a fully qualified domain name to prevent collisions.
+This rule can be relaxed for nodes, which only operate in anonymous private scopes.
 If the `name` attribute is undefined, a name `name.witiko.jbus.anonymous@` followed by a pseudo-random hash obtained by executing `Math.random().toString(36).replace(/0\./, "")` will be used instead.

 ### Attribute `description` ###